LaDoger/GPT_Instruct_Demo/README.md

-# OpenAI_API_Demo
+# GPT_Instruct_Demo
-Just a demo script to try out OpenAI APIs.
+Just a demo script to try out Instruct models from OpenAI APIs.